If you're thinking about learning French, you’re probably wondering how long it will take.

 When it comes to independent study, for an experienced, motivated language learner studying for an hour a day, six days a week and able to find an environment in which to practise regularly, it would probably take more like a year and a half to two years to reach this level.

-For someone with less experience, less time to spend studying and perhaps a little less dedication, the timescale could easily be extended.
+If you have less experience, less time to spend studying and perhaps a little less dedication, the timescale could easily be longer.

 After the first few weeks when you will learn rapidly, progress may seem to slow.